billkarsh/SpikeGLX/Markdown/UserManual.md

 SpikeGLX contains two TCP/IP command servers:

-* A general purpose **Remote Command** server that is accessed by our provided command APIs: {MATLAB-SDK, CPP-SDK}.
+* A general purpose **Remote Command** server that is accessed by our provided command APIs: {MATLAB-SDK, CPP-SDK, HelloSGLX}.

 * A legacy **Gate/Trigger** server that supports an early stimulation application called StimGL.
 The server is retained for backward compatibility